Princess Isabella of Parma: Background

 The family policy of Maria Theresa, Holy Roman Empress was intended to strengthen the relationship between the Bourbons and the Habsburgs.
-Influenced by Madame de Pompadour, Louis XV decided to shift alliances and join Austria against Britain and Prussia in the Diplomatic Revolution.
-The Empress' eldest son, Joseph, was unenthusiastic about marriage because of his low opinion of women, and relied on the advice of his mother in choosing a bride.
-His betrothal to Isabella's cousin, Maria Luisa of Spain, was broken off with the excuse that he had fallen in love with Isabella, although the decision was a political one made by his mother.
+In 1756, influenced by Madame de Pompadour, Louis XV decided to shift alliances and join Austria against Great-Britain and Prussia in the Diplomatic Revolution.
+Maria Theresa's eldest son and heir, Joseph, was unenthusiastic about marriage because of his low opinion of women.
+He relied completely on on his mother to choose a bride.
+In the aftermath of the alliance between Austria and France, Joseph's betrothal to Isabella's cousin, Maria Luisa of Spain, was broken off with the excuse that he had fallen in love with Isabella, although the decision was a political one made by his mother.
 On the bride's side, negotiations were led by Madame Infante.
-The contract was finalised in the summer of 1759 in Versailles.
-Shortly after, aged thirty-two, Madame Infante died of smallpox, devastating her daughter.
+On 30 April 1759, she reported to her husband that the betrothal had been made.
+Eight months later, on 6 December, aged thirty-two, Madame Infante died of smallpox in France, devastating her daughter.
 Isabella might have become convinced at this time that she was to die within four years.
-She was reported to repeatedly say that she would die before turning twenty-two.
+She repeatedly stated that she would die before turning twenty-two.

 After the betrothal, the parties decided to wait so that the young couple could mature.
-The death of Élisabeth further delayed the plans.
+Madame Infante's death further delayed the plans.
 Isabella started to learn German, devoting seven hours a day to it.
-She was anxious to please her future mother-in-law the Empress.
-Isabella prepared methodically for her future, studying the political situation of the Habsburg monarchy and following its ongoing war with Prussia.
+Isabella was anxious to please her future mother-in-law, and she prepared methodically for her future: she studied the political situation of the Habsburg monarchy and followed its ongoing war with Prussia closely.
 To please her new family, she was ready to pretend and manipulate.
-Meanwhile, Joseph wrote to a friend that he would try to win his bride's 'respect and trust'.
-He considered it impossible to be 'agreeable, to pose as a lover', as that went against his 'nature' which had never understood romantic love.
-Thoughts of his approaching wedding made him 'tremble' and feel melancholic.
+Meanwhile, Joseph wrote to a friend that he would try to win his bride's “respect and trust”, but he considered it impossible to “pose as a lover”, which would go against his “nature” that had never understood romantic love.
+Thoughts of his approaching wedding made him “tremble” and feel melancholic.

 I am extremely worried about my future happiness; I am certainly not entering this [married] state out of curiosity or bestial lust; only the thought of duty brings me to this, which costs me infinitely and disgusts me. [...]
 A victim of the State, I am sacrificing myself, hoping that God will repay me...